robertmuth/Cwerg/README.md

   to fit into the complexity budget.
 Line numbers will likely be supported.
 * C++ exception/unwind tables.
 A lot of code and complexity that only benefits one language.
 * Linking against code produced with other toolchains.
 There are currently no plans to emit linkable object code.
-And there is no ABI compatibility except for simple cases.
+And there is no ABI compatibility except for simple cases and syscalls.
 * Shared libs/dynamic linking adds complexity and slows programs down (both because of slower code idioms and prevention of optimizations), not to mention the DLL hell problem. (see also: https://drewdevault.com/dynlib,